Ares-Developers/Ares-docs/bugfixes/type3.rst

 ==========================
 Type 3 Fixes (Performance)
 ==========================
-+ pips.shp was getting reloaded from disk six times in a row.
++ :file:`pips.shp` was getting reloaded from disk six times in a row.
-+ A commonly used function, ObjectClass::GetCell, performed the same tasks twice.
++ A commonly used function, ``ObjectClass::GetCell``, performed the same tasks twice.
 + During startup, many superfluous calls were made to the debug log file writer.